Main page content

 Sec.
 3 Participation Requirements.

-The institution must adopt and implement Employee Discount Program policies, procedures, and applications and other forms as necessary to ensure that:
+The institutions that choose to adopt and implement Employee Discount Program policies, procedures, and applications and other forms as necessary must ensure that:

-3.1 all discounts offered by a Provider through a Program constitute an added value or actual discount on the products or services provided;
+a) all discounts offered by a Provider through a Program constitute an added value or actual discount;

 Sec.
 4 Employee Participation.